tacman/ux/src/Icons/README.md

     # The cache pool to use for icons.
     cache: cache.system

+    # The name of the Twig component to use for rendering icons.
+    twig_component_name: 'UX:Icon'

     # Whether to warm the icon cache when the container is warmed up.
     cache_on_container_warmup: true